 “We often talk about relationships as 'a connection' and that the right person will love her regardless of her hearing loss and that, if she felt the same way, she would feel comfortable.
 We try to foster some humour around intimacy, sharing a laugh when we give her a big hug and her hearing aids squeal or fall off!”

 Relationship abuse can take many forms – it can be physical, sexual, emotional, verbal, coercive or controlling.
-Your teen can find out more about unhealthy relationships and how and where to get help on the Buzz.
+Your teen can find out more about unhealthy relationships on the Childline website.

 It’s not always easy to recognise the signs of abuse when you’re in a relationship.
 Having open and honest conversations about tricky or sensitive subjects with your teen will help them feel confident in talking to you and chatting through any concerns you or they might have in a sensitive way.
 Citizen’s Advice lists different organisations where you can get expert advice about abuse and how your teen can leave a relationship safely.